 Panels come in a variety of cell colors (dark blue, blue, black), backsheet colors (white, black) and frame colors (silver, black, and white).
 If aesthetics are a concern, make sure to look at an image of the panel before signing the contract, or ask your installer for photos of their past installations with the same equipment to get a feel for how they will look on your roof.
 If you’re looking for the sleekest appearance possible, there are many black-on-black panel options.
 You may pay more for these options, but it can be worth it.

 For comparing warranty, efficiency, and durability of one solar panel versus another, you can use EnergySage’s Solar Panel Ratings.
-Panels are independently rated on a scale from Economy to Premium Plus based on their specifications and warranty offerings from the manufacturer.
+Panels are independently rated on a scale based on their specifications and warranty offerings from the manufacturer.

 Shop for 60 and 72-cell solar panels on EnergySage